Which lockdown habits could last a lifetime?

-However, psychologists and behavioural experts also talk about a “habit loop”, which has three components – “contextual cue”, the behaviour itself, and the reward (Healthy through habit: Interventions for initiating & maintaining health behavior change.
+However, there is more to habit than purely repetition over an extended period of time.
+Psychologists and behavioural experts also talk about a “habit loop”, which has three components – “contextual cue”, the behaviour itself, and the reward (Healthy through habit: Interventions for initiating & maintaining health behavior change.
 Behavioral Science & Policy).

-As the public health situation normalises, key parts of the habit loop will be broken: some of the contextual cues forced by the pandemic (e.g. home schooling) will be absent.
+As the public health situation normalises, key parts of the habit loop will be broken: some of the contextual cues forced by the pandemic (home schooling etc.) will be absent.
 And, importantly for us, the reward may be more easily achieved via pre-pandemic behaviours.